Pala Empire: Art and architecture

 The Pala school of sculptural art is recognised as a distinct phase of the Indian art, and is noted for the artistic genius of the Bengal sculptors.
 It is influenced by the Gupta art.

 The Pala style was inherited and continued to develop under the Sena Empire.
 During this time, the style of sculpture changed from "Post-Gupta" to a distinctive style that was widely influential in other areas and later centuries.
 Deity figures became more rigid in posture, very often standing with straight legs close together, and figures were often heavily loaded with jewellery; they very often have multiple arms, a convention allowing them to hold many attributes and display mudras.
 The typical form for temple images is a slab with a main figure, rather over half life-size, in very high relief, surrounded by smaller attendant figures, who might have freer tribhanga poses.
 Critics have found the style tending towards over-elaboration.
 The quality of the carving is generally very high, with crisp, precise detail.
 In east India, facial features tend to become sharp.

 Much larger numbers of smaller bronze groups of similar composition have survived than from previous periods.
 Probably the numbers produced were increasing.
 These were mostly made for domestic shrines of the well-off, and from monasteries.
 Gradually, Hindu figures come to outnumber Buddhist ones, reflecting the terminal decline of Indian Buddhism, even in east India, its last stronghold.

 As noted earlier, the Palas built a number of monasteries and other sacred structures.
 The Somapura Mahavihara in present-day Bangladesh is a World Heritage Site.
 It is a monastery with a 21 acre complex with 177 cells, numerous stupas, temples and a number of other ancillary buildings.
 The gigantic structures of other Viharas, including Vikramashila, Odantapuri, and Jagaddala are the other masterpieces of the Palas.
-These mammoth structures were mistaken by the forces of Bakhtiyar Khalji as fortified castles and were demolished.
-The art of Bihar and Bengal during the Pala and Sena dynasties influenced the art of Nepal, Burma, Sri Lanka and Java.
+The art of Bengal and Bihar during the Pala dynasty influenced the art of Nepal, Burma, Sri Lanka and Java.